HTTP Properties Functions

 • HasSSL

-• Returns a Boolean value indicating whether the current Request object could support SSL (HTTPS) usage, even if not currently using SSL
+• Returns a Boolean value indicating whether the current Request object supports SSL (HTTPS) usage

 • IsSSL